biobakery/humann/readme.md

 2. Normalize the abundance output files
     * We recommend normalizing the abundance data based on the statistical tests you will perform.
     * Prior to nomalization, select the scheme to use (copies per million or relative abundance).
 For example, if using [MaAsLin](http://huttenhower.sph.harvard.edu/maaslin), select relative abundance.
-    * Use the HUMAnN2 tool renorm table, to compute the normalized abundances (relative abundance is selected in the example command below)
+    * Use the HUMAnN 2.0 tool renorm table, to compute the normalized abundances (relative abundance is selected in the example command below)
         * for `$SAMPLE_genefamilies.tsv` in `$OUTPUT_DIR`
             * `` $ humann2_renorm_table --input $SAMPLE_genefamilies.tsv --output $SAMPLE_genefamilies_relab.tsv --units relab ``
     * Please note, gene family abundance is reported in RPK (reads per kilobase).
 This is computed as the sum of the scores for all alignments for a gene family.
 An alignment score is based on the number of matches to the reference gene for a specific sequence.
 It is divided by the length of the reference gene in kilobases to normalize for gene length.
 Each alignment score is also normalized to account for alignments for a single sequence to multiple reference genes.
 Alignments are not considered if they do not pass the e-value, identity, and coverage thresholds.
     * If you would like to normalize using the number of reads aligned per input file, this count along with the total number of reads and the percent unaligned reads after each alignment step is included in the log file.
 For more information on what is included in the log file, see the Intermediate temp output file section [Log](#markdown-header-10-log).
     * Alternatively, gene families can be regrouped to different functional categories prior to normalization.
 See the guide to [humann2_regroup_table](#markdown-header-humann2_regroup_table) for detailed information.

-3. Join the output files (gene families, coverage, and abundance) from the HUMAnN2 runs from all samples into three files
+3. Join the output files (gene families, coverage, and abundance) from the HUMAnN 2.0 runs from all samples into three files
     * `` $ humann2_join_tables --input $OUTPUT_DIR --output humann2_genefamilies.tsv --file_name genefamilies_relab ``
     * `` $ humann2_join_tables --input $OUTPUT_DIR --output humann2_pathcoverage.tsv --file_name pathcoverage ``
     * `` $ humann2_join_tables --input $OUTPUT_DIR --output humann2_pathabundance.tsv --file_name pathabundance_relab ``
-    * For each command, replace `$OUTPUT_DIR` with the full path to the folder containing the HUMAnN2 output files.
+    * For each command, replace `$OUTPUT_DIR` with the full path to the folder containing the HUMAnN 2.0 output files.
     * The resulting files from these commands are named `humann2_genefamilies.tsv`, `humann2_pathabundance.tsv`, and `humann2_pathcoverage.tsv`.

 ----

 ## Output files ##

-When HUMAnN2 is run, three main output files will be created (where `` $SAMPLENAME = the basename of $SAMPLE ``):
+When HUMAnN 2.0 is run, three main output files will be created (where `` $SAMPLENAME = the basename of $SAMPLE ``):

 ### 1. Gene families file ###